keredson/rejoinder/README.md

 ## Install

-Go to the [Chrome Web Store](https://chrome.google.com/webstore/detail/rejoinder/ppkljbmmakhcdfgokefgmologajbdima) and click "Add to Chrome".
+Go to the [Chrome Web Store](https://chrome.google.com/webstore/detail/rejoinder/ppkljbmmakhcdfgokefgmologajbdima) and click `Add to Chrome`

 ## How To Use

+Join a Google Meet meeting.
 To the left of the "raise hand" button, you should see an emoji button which toggles the UI:

 ![screenshot](screenshots/ui.gif)